 A community is not something that you can create overnight by snapping your fingers.
 It takes time and effort to develop a community, but the benefits are well worth the effort.
 The work can be done easier with the help of digital solutions, that reduce the amount of manual labour, and good planning.
 It is important to have a clear plan in place for the execution, to ensure best possible results without wasting time on useless tasks.

 Hopefully this article has helped you to develop a better sense of what constitutes a truly communal property.
-The best communities are dependant of the people who live in them, and it's up to property managers to create an environment where those people want to live and feel comfortable doing so.
+The best communities are dependent of the people who live in them, and it's up to property managers to create an environment where those people want to live and feel comfortable doing so.

 True community is about more than just having close neighbours who smile and say hello.
 It's about getting to know one another and contributing to something bigger than yourself as an individual.
 It's about taking pride in where you live and being acknowledged for a job well done.
 I believe that the best way to accomplish this is by involving our residents in their buildings, one small step at a time.

+Hococo's Tenant Experience and Operations app has a feature built-in, which will help you to get started with community formation with just pressing a few buttons.
 If you are interested in building a community in your building, book a demo with us, and hear how Hococo’s digital solution for tenant relationship management can help you.